 Native to Eastern Russia, Northern China, Japan, Mongolia, Korea and Taiwan,

 the Emerald Ash Borer (EAB) is believed to have accidentally arrived in a

 cargo shipment from one of these Asian countries.
 It was first spotted in

 Ash trees in Michigan in 2002.
-Major borer infestations exist in 14 states,
+Major borer infestations exist in over

 The primary target, are black, green, blue and white ash trees.

 Wherever infestations occur, ash trees lose their canopy and die in about

 There is no Emerald Ash Borer treatment or control methods.
 The trees are

 large, and there are literally hundreds of millions of European Ash Borers,